huzaifah-cyber/threat-hunt-jad-2/README.md

 | **Answer** | No persistence was established by the operator; the scheduled tasks, services, and autoruns found belong to the platform |
 | **Time (UTC)** | N/A |

-**Details:** No operator-established persistence was identified.
-The scheduled tasks, services, and autorun entries found on the host were platform-related rather than persistence mechanisms established by the operator.

 **Source:** DeviceProcessEvents, DeviceRegistryEvents

 ---